Stacey-bee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 3-islower.c includes a function that checks for lowercase character.
 File 4-isalpha.c includes a function that checks for alphabetic character.
 FIle 5-sign.c includes a function that prints the sign of a number.
+File 6-abs.c includes a function that computes the absolute value of an integer.